nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter10_chapter_10_sanctified_prepared_for_god_s_purpose.md

 <!-- p6 -->
 When we received Jesus through salvation, we were born-again.
 We were justified, our sins forgiven.
 Our spirit was regenerated, we became alive in Christ.
 We were adopted into the family of God and became the literal temple of the Holy Spirit.
-Such a marvelous transformation that the scriptures say, “*there is joy before the angels of God over one sinner who repents.” (*<span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="15" data-verses="10" data-lang="en" data-version="NKJV">Luke 15:10</span>).
+Such a marvelous transformation that the scriptures say, “*there is joy before the angels of God over one sinner who repents.” (*<span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="15" data-verses="10" data-lang="en" data-version="NKJV">Luke 15:10</span>).

 <!-- p7 -->